 Hook up with one of the many recognised sandboarding operators you will find wherever high dunes line the South African landscape.
-There are a number of places that stand out above the rest though, either because they cater for both beginner and expert, or just for the sheer size of the mountainous dunes:Western Cape
+There are a number of places that stand out above the rest though, either because they cater for both beginner and expert, or just for the sheer size of the mountainous dunes.

-Atlantis on the West Coast, which is approximately a 45 minute drive away from Cape Town, offers dunes of all shapes and sizes ranging from mild to wild, a great place for both beginner and expert.
-And on the East Coast, Bettys Bay which is approximately an hour and a halfs drive from Cape Town, has a massive dune backed up against the mountain side, awesome!
+Cape Town - Atlantis on the West Coast, which is approximately a 45 minute drive away from Cape Town, offers dunes of all shapes and sizes ranging from mild to wild, a great place for both beginner and expert.
+On the East Coast, Bettys Bay which is approximately an hour and a halfs drive from Cape Town, has a massive dune backed up against the mountain side, awesome!

-it’s a ten minute drive to the dunes of Aston Bay.
+From Jeffreys Bay its a ten minute drive to the dunes of Aston Bay.
 A perfect location on the beach for both beginner and the more advanced riders.
 There is safe parking close to the dunes and an amazing beach restaurant for lunch or dinner.
 This is a good spot for those with a limited amount of time.

 Operators: Mamba Sandboarding, Jeffreys Bay Adventures, Wacky Wipeouts.

 For those based in Port Elizabeth who dont wish to drive through to Jeffreys Bay, try out the huge Maitland Mouth Dunes.
 Or for more of a family affair visit the Van Stadens River Mouth.
 Lovely dunes dropping straight into the lagoon.